jeffboody/LinuxJumpstart/readme.md

   access to hardware or a virtual device, allowing data to be read from or written to as a stream of characters, typically accessed through file operations in user space.
+* Error Handling: In Linux kernel programming, IS_ERR is a macro used to check if a pointer represents an error condition, PTR_ERR extracts the error code from such a pointer, and ERR_PTR encodes an error code into a pointer, collectively providing a mechanism to return and handle error codes through pointer values in functions that would normally return pointers.
+* User Memory: In Linux kernel programming, user is an annotation indicating memory that resides in user space, while copy_to_user and copy_from_user are safe functions used to transfer data between kernel space and user space, ensuring proper access checks and preventing direct dereferencing of user-space pointers from within the kernel.
+* Synchronization: Spinlocks are a lightweight synchronization mechanism in the Linux kernel that provide mutual exclusion by causing a thread to busy-wait (spin) in a tight loop until the lock becomes available, typically used for protecting short, critical sections of code in environments where sleeping is not allowed, such as interrupt handlers or when holding other locks.
 * EKM Device: The struct ekm_device is a custom data structure that represents an instance of the Echo Kernel Module (EKM) device, encapsulating all the necessary